 - A supporting letter from City confirming your short course/resits

 - Recent formal evidence that you can support yourself financially for the duration of your course (eg: bank statement/loan letter).

 - If you have it, evidence you intend to leave at the end of your stay, for example a flight booking (if you are a Study Abroad student you may also take with you a letter from your home institution confirming you will be returning to a course there)

-- Under new rules introduced from 06/07/2018, students studying on certain science-based courses at Masters level and above will need an Academic Technology Approval Scheme (ATAS) certificate.
-In the past this was only required for students coming to the UK for longer than 6 months, but it is now a requirement for all students undertaking these courses, even if you are only coming to the UK for a specific purposes such as a resit examination, PhD viva or to undertake a short period of research as part of an overseas course.
-You can find out more about applying for ATAS, and which courses require it, on our Tier 4 pages.
+- Students studying on certain science-based courses at Masters level and above will need an Academic Technology Approval Scheme (ATAS) certificate.
+You can find out more about applying for ATAS, and which courses require it, on our Student Visa pages.
 You must obtain this before you travel to the UK, as you cannot start study without it.
 You may also be asked to show this to border officials when you enter the UK, so should have this in your hand luggage.
 Further guidance can be found on the ATAS website.

-If your course is less than 6 months long or you are coming back to the UK to resit your exam as a short-term student, you and your family are only entitled to limited free NHS treatment.
+If you are coming to the UK as a Visitor, you and your family are only entitled to limited free NHS treatment.
 You will have free emergency hospital treatment, but only the treatment given in a NHS Accident and Emergency department is free of charge.
 Once you are admitted on to a ward or given an outpatient appointment, charges will apply.

 You will have to pay for any other treatment as a private patient.
 It is therefore very important that you take out medical insurance for the duration of your visit to the UK.